sowcow/prank-player/README.md

 - [ ] new buttons highlighting
 - [ ] renaming buttons
 - [ ] move groups of buttons
+- [ ] options - audio output, persist

 ## Other ideas

+- [ ] images / svg uploading?
+- [ ] is there an option for nice vector editor?
 - [ ] maybe to use storybook
 - [ ] ogg could be used but whatever
 - [ ] to investigate a good end-to-end testing option?